collectd/collectd/README.md

   Luckily, with GCC it's possible to work around that problem: One can define NAN as being (0.0 / 0.0) and `isnan` as `f != f`.
-However, to test this ``implementation`` the configure script needs to compile and run a short test program.
+However, to test this "implementation" the configure script needs to compile and run a short test program.
 Obviously running a test program when doing a cross- compilation is, well, challenging.